stride3d/stride-docs/en/manual/assets/asset-bundles.md

 It's important to note that assets from optional bundles (such as DLC content) **shouldn't be referenced by assets from the default bundle**.
 If the other bundle is missing, Stride will fail when trying to load it's assets.

 However, if a bundle's assets are unreferenced, Stride will not compile them.
 To prevent this, make sure to **mark the appropriate assets (such as scenes) as root**.
-This will allow you to access the bundle's assets in code.
+The assets will then be accessible in code.

-For more information about root assets, visit the [asset compilation page](asset-compilation.md).
+For more information about root assets, visit [Asset compilation](asset-compilation.md).

 ### Compiling behaviour